Last updated: 20 MARCH 2023

 10.3 Bookings and other contracts

-To enable you to make bookings, and to fulfill, provide, perform, administer, manage, and enforce all bookings, orders, and other contracts which relate to you (including if you are a passenger in a booking made by someone else), and to process any transactions authorised or made with us which relate to you.
+To enable you to make bookings, and to fulfil, provide, perform, administer, manage, and enforce all bookings, orders, and other contracts which relate to you (including if you are a passenger in a booking made by someone else), and to process any transactions authorised or made with us which relate to you.
 This is done on the basis of our legitimate interests in ensuring our business is run efficiently.

 To collect and make payments due and administer our accounts.
 This is necessary for the preparation of any contract between us.